veit/jupyter-tutorial/docs/productive/git/branching.rst

     ``-b``
         creates the specified branch if it does not already exist.
 ``$ git merge [from name]``
-    connects the given branch with the current branch you are currently in, e.g.
+    connects the given branch with the current branch you are currently in, for
+    example:

     .. code-block:: console